 Copyleft licenses vary from one country to another, and may also be granted in terms that vary from country to country.
-In some countries it is acceptable to sell a software product without warranty, in standard GNU GPL style, while in most European countries it is not permitted for a software distributor to waive all warranties regarding a sold product.
+In some countries it is acceptable to sell a software product without warranty.
 The extent of such warranties are specified in most European copyleft licenses.

 Copyleft is a feature of most free software licenses.
 Many free software licenses are not copyleft licenses because they do not require the licensee to distribute derivative works under the same license.